 Sandhill Crane viewing occurs at two of Michigan Audubon’s bird sanctuaries, Bernard W. Baker Bird Sanctuary in Bellevue and Phyllis Haehlne Memorial Sanctuary in Jackson.
 The following dates are for 2015.

 The Kiwanis Youth and Conservation Area, overlooking Baker Sanctuary, will be open for crane-viewing on the following days:

 The street address for the Kiwanis Youth Conservation Area is:

 22300 15 Mile Rd Bellevue, Michigan 49021

-The following popular online mapping options show the location of the event site and allow users to get directions by entering the address of your current location:
+The link shows the location of the event site and allow users to get directions by entering the address of your current location:

 The sanctuary is open to the public every day from dawn to dusk for crane viewing.
-However on the weekends a member of the Jackson Audubon Society will be on hand from 4 PM to dusk to assist anyone interested in viewing cranes.
+However, on the October and November weekends, a member of the Jackson Audubon Society will be on hand from 4 PM to dusk to assist anyone interested in viewing cranes.